 By James from our Australia and New Zealand team

 I think July and August are the best months for families to visit Australia.
 The extended school break gives you enough time to take in the continent’s vast diversity.
 When I went last August with my two children — seven and nine years old at the time — we were there for 19 days and visited both Queensland and the Northern Territory.

 Queensland’s attractions are mostly outdoors.
-We took advantage of Noosa’s tropical beaches to relax and indulge in kayaking and paddle boarding before driving north to Fraser Island.
+We took advantage of Noosa’s tropical beaches to relax and indulge in kayaking and paddleboarding before driving north to K’gari (formerly Fraser Island).
 The local Aboriginal clan calls the island ‘K’Gari’ (Paradise) for its inland lakes, aquamarine waters and lush rainforest — the only one in the world to grow on sand.

 Even farther north, Port Douglas is a great base for exploring the teeming marine life around the Great Barrier Reef, a particular treat for those raised on repeat viewings of Finding Nemo.
 For land-based adventures, we took ranger-guided walks in the Daintree Rainforest, where the trees grow right down to the beach.

 After more than a week there, we headed to the Northern Territory, known locally as the ‘Top End’.
 In Kakadu National Park, we took a dawn cruise through the Yellow Water Wetlands where we saw knobble-backed crocodiles gliding serenely through the water — a shivery delight for herpetologically inclined youngsters.

 The park is also known for its Aboriginal art, some of it dating back 15,000 years.
 Ubirr in particular combines ancient art with panoramic sunsets.

 Where to stay

 When families go to Australia, I always suggest staying in an apartment.
 The Mandalay Beachfront Apartments combine convenience and comfort in Port Douglas.